 The Corporation identifies a performance obligation for each promise in a contract to transfer a distinct good or service to the customer.
 As part of its assessment, the Corporation considers all goods and/or services promised in the contract, regardless of whether they are explicitly stated or implied by customary business practices.
 The Corporation's contracts may contain either a single performance obligation, including the promise to transfer individual goods or services that are not separately distinct within the context of the respective contracts, or multiple performance obligations.
-For contracts with multiple performance obligation using standalone selling prices, where available, or utilizes estimates for each distinct good or service in the contract where standalone prices are not available.
+For contracts with multiple performance obligations, the Corporation allocates the overall transaction price to each performance obligation using standalone selling prices, where available, or utilizes estimates for each distinct good or service in the contract where standalone prices are not available.
 In certain instances, the transaction price may include estimated amounts of variable consideration including but not limited to incentives, awards, price escalations, liquidated damages, and penalties, only to the extent that it is probable that a significant reversal of cumulative revenue recognized to date around such variable consideration will not occur.
 The Corporation estimates variable consideration to be included in the transaction price using either the expected value method or most likely amount method, contingent upon the facts and circumstances of the specific arrangement.
 Variable consideration associated with the Corporation's respective arrangements is not typically constrained.

 The Corporation's performance obligations are satisfied either at a point-in-time or on an over-time basis.
 Typically, over-time revenue recognition is based on the utilization of an input measure used to measure progress, such as costs incurred to date relative to total estimated costs.
 Changes in total estimated costs are recognized using the cumulative catch-up method of accounting which recognizes the cumulative effect of the changes on current and prior periods in the current period.
 Accordingly, the effect of the changes on future periods of contract performance is recognized as if the revised estimate had been the original estimate.
 A significant change in an estimate on one or more contracts could have a material effect on the Corporation's consolidated financial position, results or operations, or cash flows.
-There were no significant changes in estimated contract costs during 2023, 2022, or 2021.
+There were no significant changes in estimated contract costs during 2024, 2023, or 2022.
 If a performance obligation does not qualify for over-time revenue recognition, revenue is then recognized at the point-in-time in which control of the distinct good or service is transferred to the customer, typically based upon the terms of delivery.

-The following table illustrates the approximate percentage of revenue recognized for performance obligations satisfied over-time versus at a point-in-time for the years ended December 31, 2023, 2022, and 2021:
+The following table illustrates the approximate percentage of revenue recognized for performance obligations satisfied over-time versus at a point-in-time for the years ended December 31, 2024, 2023, and 2022:

-icui Ellaca
+Yea ar Ended

-Γ December 31,
+Dec ember 31,

-2023 2022 2021
+2024 2023 2022

-Over-time 47% 51% 50%
+Over-time Over-time 49 % 47 % 51 %

-Point-in-time 53% 49% 50%
+Point-in-time 51 % 53 % 49 %